Key Takeaways

 Combat Insomnia

 There is also a fair amount of evidence that ashwagandha can help manage symptoms of insomnia and other sleeping difficulties.
-One study found that 300 mg of ashwagandha daily can increase Sleep Efficiency (SE) scores by as much as 10% over the placebo group.
+One study found that 300 mg of ashwagandha root extract daily can increase Sleep Efficiency (SE) scores by as much as 10% over the placebo group.
 The same study also found that ashwagandha root can help improve a person's quality of sleep by reducing stress.

 Ashwagandha contains moderate levels of triethylene glycol, an organic molecule that induces a sleep response.
 Triethylene glycol can increase non-rapid eye movement during sleep and has smaller effects on rapid eye movement.